Trevelopment/mazdatweaks/AIO-FAQ.md

 **What are the video specs for playing videos?**

 >  Video: MP4, AVI, FLV, WMV; Audio: Stereo MPA
+>  A good format to use H264 video codec and MPEG-4 AAC audio codec in video files
+>  360p quality works best (and still looks great)

 ---